-Sighisoara fortress is the only inhabited mediaeval fortress in South-East Europe, being part of the UNESCO heritage.
+Sighisoara fortress is the only inhabited medieval fortress in South-Eastern Europe, being part of the UNESCO heritage.
 This makes it a true tourist destination and on top of all most of the people who visited it fall in love instantly with this heavenly place.
 The beautiful thing is that every year is organized The Medieval Festival Sighisoara, where you can feel like in the Middle Ages.
-This is perfect for Game of Thrones fans because they can see all that medieval turmoil, people dressed in medieval clothes, walking and shopping, acting so normal for that period.
+This is perfect for Game of Thrones fans because they can see all that medieval turmoil, people dressed in medieval clothes, walking, and shopping, acting so normal for that period.

 Poenari Fortress is a great place to get a spooky image.
 It was the former place of refuge for Dracula, the ruler of Walachia, who retreated here when fleeing foreign invaders.
 There is also an interesting legend about how the fortress was built by the demands of Vlad the Impaler aka.
 Dracula, that you should definitely listen when you come to visit it.

 Not to mention the fact that you could see a lot of bears, since Romania is home to more than a third of the bear population of Europe, in one of the largest animal welfare projects in Europe – LiBEARty Sanctuary.
 On top of that, you can even “adopt” a bear.
 Founded in the memory of Maya, a female brown bear with a very sad destiny, the sanctuary from Zarnesti is a great place for couples, families, adventure and all kind of trips you want to make.